Adan Keynan Wehliye

-Hon Aden Keynan Wehliye is a National Assembly MP in Northern Kenya.
-He served Wajir West from 1997 to 2002, and then from 2007 to 2013.
-He then moved to Eldas constituency which was curved from Wajir West.
-Keynan served as Eldas MP in the 11th Parliament and he was then re-elected to serve the same constituency in 12th parliament.
+Aden Keynan Wehliye is a Member of the National Assembly of Kenya.
+He served Wajir West constituency from 1997 to 2002 and 2007 to 2013.
+He then moved to Eldas constituency which was carved from Wajir West.
+Keynan served as the MP of Eldas in the 11th and 12th parliaments.
 He represented the Orange Democratic Movement until 2017 when he switched to the Jubilee Party.
-Hon Dr. Adan Keynan was again re-elected on Jubilee ticket in 2022 Elections.
-He is now serving 6th Term thus attaining the longest serving MP in the 13th Parliament of Kneya.
+Keynan was re-elected on the Jubilee ticket in the 2022 elections.
+He is the longest-serving MP of the 13th Parliament of Kenya.

 Keynan received a bachelor's degree and a master's degree at Moi University and Kenyatta University, respectively.
 He was awarded an Honorary Doctorate in Public Administration (honoris causa) by the Commonwealth University in collaboration with the London Graduate School.

 Before joining politics Keynan was a Director at the National Housing Corporation between 1996 and 1997.
-In 2011, he formed a foundation, the Adan Keynan Foundation, to help afforestation, education and youth and women empowerment in Wajir county.
+In 2011, he formed a foundation, the Adan Keynan Foundation, to help afforestation, education and youth and women empowerment in Wajir County.
+He hails from the Degodia clan of the greater Saransor clan.